History & People

 The following site is designed to open up the world of ancient Greece to students of all levels.
 DR. J’S Illustrated Guide to Greece, IH, and other important things.

-History for kids is particularly accesible site for both elementary and middle school students, providing an introduction to all aspects of Ancient Greek life as well as information on books and projects for both teachers and parents.
+History for kids is particularly accesible site for both elementary and middle school students, providing an introduction to all aspects of Ancient Greek life as well as information on books and projects for both teachers and parents, as is Ancient Greece: History by Michael Lahanas.

-Students of Bronze age Greece will find that Mycenae and the Bronze Age of Greece: and Knossos and the Palaces of Crete valuable guides.
+Students of Bronze age Greece will find that Knossos and the Palaces of Crete is a valuable guides.

 Materials for the Study of Ancient Sparta provides links to various topics related to Spartan history and culture.